 In fact, if you notice that indigestion is something you commonly experience, try giving your gut a break and eating simple foods and snacks with only one or two ingredients: apples with honey, avocado, carrots and hummus.

-Check out our article on Thursday to explore the last two phases of digestion, what they feel like, and how to make them run like a well-oiled machine.
+Check out part 2 of this article to explore the last two phases of digestion, what they feel like, and how to make them run like a well-oiled machine.